-- The course will be given in English. - For students of M.S.
-"Computer Science" and "Mathematics": "Formal Methods" is split into two consecutive modules: Module 1: Automated Reasoning [6CFU] Module 2: Model Checking [6CFU] - For students of M.S.
-"Artificial Intelligence Systems": the above modules are mutuated respectively into the courses: - Automated Reasoning [6CFU] - Model Checking [6CFU] - These courses are open to whoever may be interested - in particular to PhD students of ICT school
+- The course is given in English. - For students of M.S.
+"Computer Science" and "Mathematics": "Formal Methods" is split into two consecutive modules:

+Module 1: Automated Reasoning [6CFU] Module 2: Formal Verification [6CFU]

+- For students of M.S.
+"Artificial Intelligence Systems": the above modules are mutuated respectively into the courses: - Automated Reasoning [6CFU] - Formal Verification [6CFU] - These courses are open to whoever may be interested - in particular to PhD students of IECS school